Sat Jun 1 22:24:43 2024

 (define-c-const type name-space)

-is the same form as in define-c
+where name-space is the same form as in define-c.
+This

 defines a Scheme variable with the same value as the C constant.